nextflow-io/nf-hack18/abstracts.md

 #### Bio

 I graduated at the Universitat Autònoma de Barcelona in Physics.
-Then I worked as a software engineer in several research centers untill I started to work as a bioinformatician at the IRB in 2013.
+Then I worked as a software engineer in several research centers until I started to work as a bioinformatician at the IRB in 2013.
 I finally moved to the Proteomics Unit at the CRG in 2015 until today.

 ## Exploiting orthology and de novo transcriptome assembly to refine target sequence information